 Sorry, but our Luxury Lodge is NOT currently dog-friendly.

 We do love having dogs at the campsite and we make no separate charge for them (except a nominal cleaning charge for dogs in our Wigwam cabins).

 For the safety and comfort of all our guests though, we do ask that your dog is always kept on a lead or tethered whilst in the campsite and always cleaned up after.
 If these important rules are not adhered to, then you will be asked to leave the site.
 It goes without saying that your dog should be healthy (vaccinated), socialised (good with other pooches) and obedient.

 The AD122 Hadrian’s Wall Country bus, which stops outside our campsite, is also dog-friendly.

 Ask our site wardens to recommend dog-friendly places to eat.

+Our dog-friendly campsite not only offers great amenities on-site but there are also great dog walks nearby too.
 For dog owners who love a good walk, finding good walking routes can sometimes be a bit tricky, especially if you want to let your dog run free off the lead.